10 Trailblazing Women in Classical Music

 Ethel Smyth (1858-1944)

-Ethel was criticized by some for writing music that was too “masculine” but when she wrote something more nuanced and delicate, she was brushed off as just a “lady composer.”
+Some criticized Ethel for writing music that was too “masculine,” but when she wrote something more nuanced and delicate, she was brushed off as just a “lady composer.”
 Talk about a “lose-lose” situation!
 Despite the mixed commentary, she was honored as a “Dame” of the British Empire in 1922.
-Written in 1890, Serenade in D was Smyth’s first major orchestral work, and established her as a legitimate voice in English music.
+In 1890, Serenade in D was Smyth’s first major orchestral work, establishing her as a legitimate voice in English music.

 Amy Beach (1867-1944)

-During her marriage to a doctor several decades her senior, Amy agreed to only perform two times a year and to refrain from teaching piano lessons, instead to function as a “society matron and patron of the arts.”
+During her marriage to a doctor several decades her senior, Amy agreed only to perform two times a year and to refrain from teaching piano lessons, instead functioning as a “society matron and patron of the arts.”
 Composition became her main outlet during this period, with her 1896 Mass in E flat Major favorably compared to the great works of Bach and Cherubini.
-After her husband’s death, Amy returned to concertizing, touring in fall/winter and composing the rest of the year.
+After her husband’s death, Amy returned to concertizing, touring in the fall/winter, and composing the rest of the year.
 She even performed in Salt Lake City in the fall of 1915!
 One of her closest friends was opera singer Marcella Craft, who often performed her songs, including her most well-known, “The Year’s at the Spring,” here performed by soprano Deborah Voigt.

 Florence Price (1887 – 1953)

 Florence Price was a pioneering force in American music!
-She overcame some tough odds, and became the first African-American woman to be recognized as a symphonic composer AND, in 1933, whose work was played by a major orchestra.
-Keep in mind this was during the Jim Crow era and well before the first the first black person, Marian Anderson, sang on the stage of the Metropolitan Opera in 1955.
-Throughout her life, she forged friendships with giants on the American art scene like Langston Hughes and the aforementioned Anderson who aided her success in the music world.
+She overcame tough odds and became the first African-American woman to be recognized as a symphonic composer AND, in 1933, whose work was played by a major orchestra.
+Remember, this was during the Jim Crow era and well before the first black person, Marian Anderson, sang on the stage of the Metropolitan Opera in 1955.
+Throughout her life, she forged friendships with giants on the American art scene like Langston Hughes and Anderson, as mentioned above, who aided her success in the music world.

 She was a prolific composer and wrote somewhere over 300 works (many of which weren’t discovered until years after she died), so it’s hard to pick favorites!
 However, her Symphony No. 3 in C minor is well worth a listen: